If you enjoy these pictures, we'd love for you to let us know by clicking the Like button - Thank You!

 Check out these Great Alaskan Earthquake Stories

-Pictures by Starr Judkins Lane
+The following pictures were taken by Starr Judkins Lane

 Over the years, we've seen a number of photographs taken of the damage and destruction on 4th Avenue in Anchorage following the 1964 earthquake, but these pictures by Starr Judkins Lane give us a different look.